Gambit1583/Project-1-MHA/README.md

 ## Features
 - Responsive Navbar with dropdown
-- Hero section with image and call-to-action
+- Carousel section with images and call-to-action
 - Jumbotron section for newsletter and coffee session signups
 - Callout section with mental health awareness facts
 - Grid layout to display key information